runshenzhu/palmtree/README.md

 * Reduce communication overhead.
 	* Pre-sort a batch with different purpose.
 Task distribution is actually a proactive process.
 As described in the previous section, task distribution is by probing into other threads' task and determine which tasks belong to the worker, sorting the queries beforehand can potentially just looking at a worker's neighbours.
 	* Previously, the 0th worker is a special worker, it is responsible for distributing the queries on the tree to all other workers.
-This portion of code is sequential, we improve it by let each thread calculate the range of its responsible quries and collect its own task cooperatively.
+This portion of code is sequential, we improve it by let each thread calculate the range of its responsible queries and collect its own task cooperatively.

 ### Results:
 The platform we run our evaluation on: